usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Other Rascal Interpreter changes

 * Throwing and catching `StackOverflow` and `OutOfMemory` is possible again, due to not triggering `OutOfMemory` or `StackOverflow` during the handling of these exceptions.
+* Rascal IO exceptions have been improved to include much more information, to clarify what caused them to be thrown.
 * The `visit` statement now _always_ memoizes `amb` clusters; this brings down the worst-case complexity of a visit with nested ambiguity to polynomial numbers (instead of the previous exponential amounts of nested combinations).
 * Duplicate overloads, present due to the exact same functions being extended from different directions in the extend graph, were eliminated.
 This greatly affects the efficiency of functions with only a few overloads, when the high count was caused by "diamond-shaped" extend graphs.
 Otherwise it doesn't do much for efficiency.